Frida Kahlo: 1907–1924: Family and childhood

 In 1922, Kahlo was accepted to the elite National Preparatory School, where she focused on natural sciences with the aim of becoming a physician.
 The institution had only recently begun admitting women, with only 35 girls out of 2,000 students.
 She performed well academically, was a voracious reader, and became "deeply immersed and seriously committed to Mexican culture, political activism and issues of social justice".
 The school promoted indigenismo, a new sense of Mexican identity that took pride in the country's Indigenous heritage and sought to rid itself of the colonial mindset of Europe as superior to Mexico.
 Particularly influential to Kahlo at this time were nine of her schoolmates, with whom she formed an informal group called the "Cachuchas" – many of them would become leading figures of the Mexican intellectual elite.
 They were rebellious and against everything conservative and pulled pranks, staged plays, and debated philosophy and Russian classics.
 To mask the fact that she was older and to declare herself a "daughter of the revolution", she began saying that she had been born on 7 July 1910, the year the Mexican Revolution began, which she continued throughout her life.
-She fell in love with Alejandro Gomez Arias, the leader of the group and her first love.
+She fell in love with Alejandro Gómez Arias, the leader of the group and her first love.
 Her parents did not approve of the relationship.
 Arias and Kahlo were often separated from each other, due to the political instability and violence of the period, so they exchanged passionate love letters.